Content outline

 1. Developer workstation (Linux, Mac, or Windows.)

-You can purchase the virtual server from any cloud service provider as we will not be using cloud provider managed services like load balancers in this turorial.
+You can purchase this virtual server from any cloud service provider as we will not be using any managed services like load balancers or firewalls.

 If you are using a Windows workstation, use Windows PowerShell to run the terminal commands in the tutorial.